aartitandon/SURE-EH-Research-Project/Subquestions.md

-‘EULA’ was most popularly used by English readers and ‘Update News’ was most popularly used by Spanish readers.](Subquestions_files/figure-markdown_strict/freq-diff-links-by-language-1.png)
+‘EULA’ was most popularly used by English readers and ‘Update News’ was most popularly used by Spanish readers.](Subquestions_files/figure-markdown_strict/freq-diff-links-by-language-1.png) The frequency of each Link accessed on the ‘Pesticides Labels Now’ application was compared to the user’s accessed language.
+‘EULA’ was most popularly accessed by English readers and ‘Update News’ was most popularly accessed by Spanish readers.

 ## Table of Top Ten Searched Pesticides